-Huddleston said UNH now receives six percent of its budget from the state, calling that the lowest level of support per capita for higher
+Huddleston said UNH now receives six percent of its budget from the state, calling that the lowest level of support per capita for higher education in the country.

 "This campaign is about showing our state’s elected leaders that keeping UNH affordable and accessible is critically important, not only to thousands of students and their families, but to all of New Hampshire," he said.